nemanjam/maze-solver/README.md

 #### DFS

 In contrast, DFS will also respect initial order in the directions array but prioritizes the upper elements, so in the example above it will always attempt to apply `right` direction first before exploring other directions.
 Without obstacles and boundaries this will cause the algorithm to inspect the distant nodes in a straight line.
-DFS can be efficient to find distant a end node efficiently but also can be very inefficient to find close node if it happens to be in the different direction.
+DFS can be efficient to find distant end node efficiently but also can be very inefficient to find close node if it happens to be in the different direction.

 #### Weighted vs unweighted